browniebroke/django-codemod/docs/usage.md

 ### Files considered

 The tool will only consider Python files under the given source path, ignoring files which are not tracked in git, according to rules listed in the `.gitignore` file.
+If your repo has multiple `.gitignore` files, only one will be considered.

 ## Mix and match